 - Damage to the mastoid bone.
 This is the thick bony lump you can feel behind the ear.
 The mastoid bone is normally filled with pockets of air (a bit like a honeycomb).
 A cholesteatoma can grow into the mastoid bone, causing infection and destroying it.

 - Damage to the cochlea and other structures in the inner ear.
 This can cause permanent deafness on that side, and/or dizziness and balance problems.

 - Damage to nearby nerves travelling to the face.
 This can cause weakness (paralysis) of some of the facial muscles.

 - Cholesteatoma is often infected and this infection can spread to nearby body parts.
 In rare cases a cholesteatoma can erode through the skull next to the ear and into the brain.
 As a result of spreading infection, conditions such as meningitis and brain abscess can develop.
 These conditions can cause death.

-Unfortunately, if you have had a cholesteatoma, you will need to be followed up for life in an ENT clinic.
+If you have had a cholesteatoma, you will need to be followed up in an ENT clinic.

 You will also need to have your ears cleaned regularly at the clinic to remove wax and any dirt that has accumulated.
 The specialist will need to ensure that the cholesteatoma has not returned.

 If the ear starts discharging again, further surgery may be required.
 MRI scans are increasingly being used to replace the need for further check-up surgery.

 This depends on how much damage has been caused by the cholesteatoma by the time it is found and treated.
 It is also affected by whether any complications such as meningitis or deafness have occurred.
 The earlier surgery is done, and attending for regular follow-up, the better the chance of a good outcome.